3 Ways to Balance Brain Chemistry & Face Depression

 - Try out a new hobby, something new: sign up for a painting class, a dance class, yoga…

-- Listen to music: positive emotions that it give us help with the equilibrium of cerebral chemicals.
+- Listen to music: positive emotions help with the equilibrium of cerebral chemicals.

 - Go out and meet people.

-3. To balance brain chemicals, you should sleep adequately
+3. To face depression, you should sleep adequately

 Sleeping poorly, suffering many sleepless nights or taking hours to fall asleep has a lot of consequences.

-One of them is a decrease in serotonin, which as we know causes fatigue, greater sensitivity and the risk that you could face depression.
+One of them is a decrease in serotonin, which as we know causes fatigue, greater sensitivity and the risk that you could get depression.

-How to sleep better to take care of your cerebral health
+How to sleep better to take care of your brain health

 - Follow the same schedule, have lunch, eat dinner, and go to bed at the same time every day.